pnxtech/hydra-express/README.md

 ## Demo

 The demo folder includes a simple demonstration of hydra-express.
 In the folder you'll find the following files `red-service.js`, `green-service.js` and `blue-service.js`.
-Those files each launch a service which can respond to the a `hello` API call via a web browser or curl.
+Those files each launch a service which can respond to the `hello` API call via a web browser or curl.

 ```
 http://localhost:{port}/v1/{color}/hello